tapestry-tool/tapestry-wp/README.md

 - Make sure `$TAPESTRY_USE_DEV_MODE` is set to `TRUE` in `tapestry.php`
 - In the `templates/vue` directory, run `npm start` to serve with hot reload at localhost:8080

+**IMPORTANT NOTES ON USING DOCKER:**
+*By default, Docker containers only accepts internet traffic from the host machine.* This means any LAN devices cannot access the tapestry website hosted using Docker without additional setup.
+This may limit your ability to test tapestry using other devices (mobile devices connected to LAN).

+In addition, Docker outputs PHP error logs to `docker.stderr` by default.
+Meaning you can only view PHP error logs by viewing the docker container logs. **This behaviour is hardcoded by Docker, and it can make debugging the PHP backend tricky as the PHP prints will not be visible.** You can view the docker container logs (and the PHP errors) by doing `docker logs -f [CONTAINER_ID]` while the container is running.
+Learn more about this workaround [by clicking here](https://carlosguzman.dev/how-to-see-the-error-logs-in-wordpress-with-docker-in-linux/).

 ### Build & Deployment

 To build a new plugin zip file with your local edits: